kfoofw/bandit_simulations/python/contextual_bandits/analysis/linUCB hybrid implementation and analysis.md

 # Contextual Bandit: Linear Upper Confidence Bound Hybrid (LinUCB Hybrid) Algorithm

-In my previous [post], I explained the background behind contextual bandits (CB) as a variant of the multi-armed bandit (MAB) problems that utilises contextual information.
+In my previous [post](https://github.com/kfoofw/bandit_simulations/blob/master/python/contextual_bandits/analysis/linUCB%20disjoint%20implementation%20and%20analysis.md), I explained the background behind contextual bandits (CB) as a variant of the multi-armed bandit (MAB) problems that utilises contextual information.
 With a summary introduction to the upper confidence bound (UCB) algorithm in MAB applications,  I extended the use of that concept in contextual bandits by diving into a detailed implementation of the linear upper confidence bound disjoint (LinUCB Disjoint) contextual bandits.

 The LinUCB Disjoint is based on the concept that the reward rate of each arms are a linear function of its covariates as shown in the following equation: